SPX 500 - Standard and Poor's 500 Index

 Margin Requirement for 1 Lot - $ 12

-NB: Even though general trend is generally move upwards, as a stock indices trader you have to factor in daily market volatility, on some days the stock index may oscillate or even retrace, market pull back might also be substantial at times & hence as a trader you need to time your trade entry precisely using this strategy: trade strategy and at the same time use proper money management rules just in case of more unexpected volatility in the market movement.
+NB: Even though general trend is in general move upwards, as a stock indices trader you've got to factor in daily market volatility, on some days the stock index may oscillate or even retrace, market pull back might also be substantial sometimes & hence as a trader you need to time your entry precisely using this strategy: trade strategy and at the same time use proper money management rules just in case of more unexpected volatility in the market movement.
 About equity management principles courses: What is equity management & stock indexes equity management methods.